AtlasC0R3/drop-discord/index.md

 ### Configuration
 - anonymouslogs: Toggles whether the bot should automatically upload error logs to the bot host. *Note: may raise privacy concerns among certain users, please read privacy notice down below*
 - banword: Prevents a certain word from being said.
 Useful for servers that doesn't allow the N word, or something like that.
 - configinfo: Prints all info retained in the configuration file.
+- cleardata: Clears out all the guild's data (**!!!**, this includes mutes, too.)
 - toggle_inactivity: Toggles the inactivity function of this bot.
 If there haven't been a lot of messages in a specific amount of time, the bot will send a random message. *This will only occur if the channel has that feature enabled*
 - inactivitychannel: Toggles whether the inactivity function should happen in a specified channel.
 - togglecommand: Toggles a command's usability in a server.
 In case you don't want warn commands, mute commands, ~~or the owofy command,~~ you can disable those commands.